 As quickly as one basket emptied, it would be whisked away and replaced with a full one.

 I don’t have words to adequately describe how delicious, comforting, absolutely fabulous.
 The memories are poignant.
 We built deep, long-lasting friendships over fresh, hot, homemade tortillas.
 The restaurant failed, but the friendships remain to this day.

 Here’s some good news.
 You can make tortillas at home.
 You don’t need a machine, although wouldn’t that be fun!
-If you’ve got flour, salt, baking powder, lard (or vegetable shortening) and water, and a stovetop or grill, you’re there!
+If you’ve got flour, salt, baking powder, lard (or vegetable shortening) and water, and a heavy skillet or griddle, you’re there!
 You can do this, like now.

 By way of background, tortillas are one in the world of flatbreads.
-Flatbread refers to any bread made with flour, water, and salt and then flattened or rolled.
-Most flatbreads are unleavened, meaning they do not contain an agent like baking soda or yeast to make them rise.
+Flatbread refers to any bread made with flour, water, fat and salt and then flattened or rolled.
+Some flatbreads are unleavened, meaning they do not contain an agent like baking soda or yeast to make them rise.
 Tortillas can be made with or without leaveningl

 - Large mixing bowl

 - Greased cast-iron skillet or griddle

 - 2 ½ cups all-purpose flour (363 gr)

 - 2 ½ tspn baking powder (12 gr)

 - 1 tspn Kosher salt (6 gr) (or ¾ tspn table salt)